TrQAnhh/Finantasy/README.md

 Overall, our Finantasy Game is an engaging and challenging strategy game that showcases the skills and creativity of the developers at International University - VNU HCMC.
 With its strategic gameplay and impressive graphics, the game promises to provide hours of entertainment and a rewarding experience for players.
 # About our team
 [@TrQAnhh](https://github.com/TrQAnhh), ID ITITIU22006, specializes in graphics design, sound setting, UI design, bug fixing, and the creation of maps, trade shops, weapons, and other inventory items.
-His diverse skills ensure that our game not only looks appealing but also functions smoothly, providing players with an immersive experience.

 [@FanchonSora](https://github.com/FanchonSora), ID  ITCISIU22236, focuses on designing intricate monster patterns in cave maps, orchestrating boss monster events, and refining UI elements.
-Her contributions are crucial in crafting challenging gameplay and delivering a captivating narrative through compelling game mechanics.

 [@Alexspector123](https://github.com/Alexspector123), ID ITCISIU22056, leads the design of our battle system, UI elements, inventory mechanics, and special effects.
-His expertise ensures that combat in our game is dynamic and engaging, enhancing the overall gaming experience for our players.